-DMFu is moderately irritant for rabbit's skin and very irritant for rabbit's eyes, in Draize tests.
+However, based on the available information, DMFu seems to be irritant for human skin as well as guinea pig and rabbit's skin and very irritant for rabbit's eyes, in Draize tests.

 B.5.4 Corrosivity

 No data related to corrosivity of DMFu was found.